-- existing marine-based aquaculture facilities and operations and the scale of operations, the location of aquaculture infrastructure on land and in the marine environment, and the proximity of Project components to land and marine aquaculture sites; - commercial, recreational, and Indigenous fisheries; - sensitive freshwater fish habitat that may become accessible to fishers via newly constructed access roads for the Project; and - the importance of biosecurity protocols in the marine environment to prevent the introduction of aquatic invasive species, and how the presence of such a species could adversely affect the aquaculture industry.
+- i. existing marine-based aquaculture facilities and operations and the scale of operations, the location of aquaculture infrastructure on land and in the marine environment, and the proximity of Project components to land and marine aquaculture sites; - ii. commercial, recreational, and Indigenous fisheries; - iii. sensitive freshwater fish habitat that may become accessible to fishers via newly constructed access roads for the Project; and - iv. existing biosecurity protocols in the marine environment to prevent the introduction of aquatic invasive species, and how the presence of such a species could adversely affect the aquaculture industry.